Blog Post

 Table of Contents

-What a browser must include:
+What a browser must provide:

 The following factors are crucial for users: